Importance of Insects to Economy, Environment & Agriculture

 Beetle worms in between the bread burger.
 It is said to be nutritious and delicious.

-The processed food produced in North America, Europe, and Canada includes insect burger, insect bread, insect flour, etc.
+• The processed food produced in North America, Europe, and Canada includes insect burgers, insect bread, insect flour, etc.

 b.
 For medicine

-Though insect therapy is used in other streams of medicine, modern medicine has limited uses.
-This is due to the lack of extensive research in the area.
+• Though insect therapy is used in other streams of medicine while modern medicine has limited uses.

-Honey bee venom has peptide melittin, which helps to treat inflammation of rheumatoid arthritis.
+• Honey bee venom has the peptide melittin, which helps to treat inflammation of rheumatoid arthritis.

-Maggot therapy is in testing.
-Here maggot larva are used to treat nonhealing diabetic wounds.
+• Maggot therapy is where maggot larvae are used to treat nonhealing diabetic wounds.

-Poison from spiders, scorpions are used in chronic pain relief and also to treat muscular dystrophy.
+• Poison from spiders and scorpions is used in chronic pain relief and also to treat muscular dystrophy.

 c.
 For silk cloth

-Silk is a natural protein fiber obtained from the silkworm.
-It is shiny, smooth, and soft fiber.
-This fiber is used in making beautiful clothing material.
+• Silk is a natural protein fiber obtained from the silkworm.
+It is a shiny, smooth, and soft fiber that is used in making beautiful clothing material.

-In summers, it absorbs sweating, and in winters, it gives warmth.
+• In the summer, it absorbs sweat, and in the winter, it gives warmth.
 Further, it protects from blood-sucking insects like mosquitoes as they cannot pierce the silk cloth.

 Further, a modified form of silk thread is used as a nonabsorbable surgical suture.